anicusan/KonigCell/README.md

 commented and follows a portable subset of the C99 standard - so no VLAs, weird macros or compiler-specific extensions.
 Even MSVC compiles it!

+You can run `make` in the `konigcell2d` or `konigcell3d` directories to build shared libraries and the example executables under `-Wall -Werror -Wextra` like a stickler.
+Running `make` in the repository root builds both libraries.

 Both libraries are effectively single-source - they should be as straightforward as possible to integrate in other C / C++ codebases, or interface with from higher-level programming languages.